 |3,000 – 3,400kWh

 |Around 2,400 hours of running your washing machine

 A correct number can’t be set as the sun rays that your 4kW solar system will collect will vary throughout the year due to weather conditions.
 To make sure that you are getting the most out of sunlight, you must consider the placement of the system before installing it.

-For instance, the angling of your roof can increase or decrease the efficiency, if your roof is completely North facing your panels will have significantly reduced capabilities.
+For instance, the angling of your roof can increase or decrease the solar panel efficiency, if your roof is completely North facing your panels will have significantly reduced capabilities.
 Remember that if you want to increase your earnings, you will have to save energy.
 Don’t leave all appliances working or on standby when you are not using them.

 The tariff was a government incentive introduced with the purpose of inspiring people to go solar.
 On average, you can expect to earn around 4p for each kWh produced and used, according to Ofgem.